centminmod/keygen/README.md

 On remote server run command where `mykey@clienthostname` is your comment you specified when you generated your key pair.

     sed -i '/mykey@clienthostname$/d' /root/.ssh/authorized_keys

+If you setup a SSH aliase in `~/.ssh/config`, then you also need to remove the entry for `mykey@clienthostname`

 Examples for SSH private RSA or ECDSA key pair generator
 ===